Stephen Henighan: Education and career

-Henighan has published six novels.
-His short stories have been published in Canada, the U.S., Great Britain and, in translation, in Europe, in journals such as Ploughshares, Lettre Internationale, The Malahat Review, The Fiddlehead., Queen's Quarterly, Prairie Fire.
-Henighan's novels and stories feature immigrants, travellers and other displaced people caught between cultures.
+Henighan's short stories have been published in Canada, the U.S., Great Britain and, in translation, in Europe, in journals such as Ploughshares, Lettre Internationale, The Malahat Review, The Fiddlehead., Queen's Quarterly, Prairie Fire.
+Henighan's stories feature immigrants, travellers and other displaced people caught between cultures.
 According to the journal Canadian Literature, Henighan is "a writer who looks hard at the complexities and rebarbative elements of the multicultural, globalized world we live in."

-Henighan's journalism has appeared in The Times Literary Supplement, The Walrus, Geist, The Globe and Mail, Toronto Life, Adbusters and the Montreal Gazette.
+Henighan's journalism has appeared in The Times Literary Supplement, The Walrus, 'The Globe and Mail, Toronto Life, Adbusters and the Montreal Gazette.
+From 2003 to 2023 Henighan wrote a column on Canadian and international culture in Geist.
 He has been a finalist for the Governor General's Award, and the Canada Prize in the Humanities.
 In 2006 Henighan set off a controversy when he attacked the Giller Prize.

 As an academic, he has published articles on Latin American literature and Lusophone African fiction, a book on the Nobel Prize-winning Guatemalan novelist Miguel Ángel Asturias and a 776-page study of the analysis of the history of Nicaragua presented in the work of Ernesto Cardenal and Sergio Ramírez.

-Henighan has published translations from Spanish, Portuguese and Romanian, including Angolan writer Ondjaki, Cabo Verdean writer Germano Almeida, Nicaraguan poet Carlos Rigby, and the Romanian writer Mihail Sebastian, and is general editor of a translation series run by Biblioasis, a literary publisher based in Windsor, Ontario.
-Writers recruited by Henighan for the Biblioasis International Translation Series include Horacio Castellanos Moya, Mia Couto, Liliana Heker and Emili Teixidor.
+Henighan has published translations from Spanish, Portuguese and Romanian, including Angolan writer Ondjaki, Cabo Verdean writer Germano Almeida, Nicaraguan poet Carlos Rigby, and the interwar Romanian writers Mihail Sebastian. and Jean Bart (born Eugeniu Botez).
+From 2007 to 2024 Henighan was general editor of a translation series run by Biblioasis, a literary publisher based in Windsor, Ontario.
+Writers recruited by Henighan for the Biblioasis International Translation Series include Horacio Castellanos Moya, Mia Couto, Pepetela, Thomas Melle, Liliana Heker and Emili Teixidor.
 As a translator, Henighan has twice been a longlist finalist for the Best Translated Book Award, and once for the International Dublin Literary Award.